Nordix/metal3-clusterapi-docs/security/container-signing-poc/README.md

 ## e2e test

-End-to-end test for this POC can be run with `make e2e` from this directory.
+End-to-end test for this POC can be run with `make notation` or `make cosign` from this directory.
-This does the following:

-1. Build and install Notation plugin
-1. Sign busybox image on local registry at port `5002`
-1. Copy container and signature to another registry at port `5001`
-1. Launch Kind cluster, install Kyverno and add ClusterPolicy for signature verification, and then run workloads that pass the verification and workloads that fail the verification to check, if the signing works e2e

-End-to-end test will use the same certificates and same signature through the whole chain for verify end-to-end functionality.

-Same happens with Cosign, with registry on port `5003`.
+This will setup Kyverno in Kind cluster, install required Kyverno ClusterPolicies and sign images, then try run them.
+Only pods with proper signatures will run and the ones without signature will fail.
+Same is done for deployments, to verify that as well.

+Note: Due to issues with Kind cluster setup, pods do not end up running, but will show `ImagePullErr`.
+This is OK.
+As long as only pods with `success` in their name are created, POC is success.
+If no pods are created, or pods with `fail` in their name are created, then it is a failure.

 ## Notes